vknabel/vknabel.github.io/content/about.md

 ![vknabel](/images/vknabel.jpg)

-Currently I work at [oput](https://oput.de) mostly doing iOS and web development.
+Currently I work at [x-cellent](https://www.x-cellent.com) on [metal-stack](https://metal-stack.io).
 In my free time I mainly work on developer tooling like improving VS Code support for the Swift ecosystem and on my own toy-programming language written in Go, of course, including a Docker image, a Language Server and a VS Code extension.

 ## My latest open source projects